hajke-gu/text-mod/docs/pages/spotfire-integration.md

 ---
 layout: page
-title: Spotfire Integration
+title: Spotfire® Integration
 permalink: /spotfire-integration
 ---

-# Spotfire Integration
+# Spotfire® Integration

-The Text Card mod integrates seamless in the TIBCO Spotfire environment.
+The Text Card mod integrates seamless in the TIBCO Spotfire® environment.
 The following videos show how the Text Card mod supports the common functions/features of visualizations and interaction between visualizations:
 Marking, Details visualization and Canvas Styling/Theme adaption.

 ## Marking
-Just as in other Spotfire visualizations, you can mark your content, and have the markings being applied in your other related visualizations.
+Just as in other Spotfire® visualizations, you can mark your content, and have the markings being applied in your other related visualizations.
 <video controls muted width="768" height="512">
   <source src="{{ site.baseurl }}/assets/webms/marking.webm" type="video/webm">
 </video>